 I am constantly ogling dramatic black and white art but a stark, graphic painting just didn’t seem to fit anywhere in the townhouse . . . until we started working on the basement.
 That’s when I realized that I have the perfect spot: the stairwell!
-So I hauled out my art supplies and decided to make my own black and white art.
+So I hauled out my art supplies and decided to make my own black and white abstract art that’s simple but bold.

 I spotted a great black and white painting on Pinterest and that was definitely my inspiration.
 I didn’t achieve an exact replica (far from it), but it was a fun challenge to try to imitate someone else.
-It’s actually an assignment I have had to do for art classes.
+It’s actually an assignment I have had to do for art classes and a great way to get those creative juices flowing.
+Usually when you try to copy someone else’s work, what you paint can go in a different direction and that’s perfect.

 Here’s how you can make your own, easy black and white abstract art: